-Magnetic fields exceeding 100 T can be obtained with only destruction of a magnet coil.
+Magnetic fields exceeding 100 T can only be obtained with destruction of a magnet coil.
 The ultrahigh magnetic fields are obtained in a microsecond time scale.
 The project, financed by the ministry of education, culture, sports, science and technology aiming to generate 1000 T with the electromagnetic flux compression (EMFC) system (Fig. 3), has been completed.
 Our experimental techniques using the destructive magnetic fields have intensively been developed.
 The system which is unique to ISSP in the world scale is comprised of a power source of 5 MJ main condenser bank and 2 MJ condenser bank.
 Two magnet stations are constructed and both are energized from each power source.
 Both systems are fed with another 2 MJ condenser bank used for a seed-field coil of which magnetic flux is to be compressed.
-The 2 MJ EMFC system can generate 450 T. The 5 MJ system is used for generation of
+The 2 MJ EMFC system can generate 450 T. The 5 MJ system is used for generation of 1000 T-class magnetic field.
+For the research in magnetic field range of 100 - 300 T, we have two single-turn coil (STC) systems that have a fast-capacitor bank system of 200 kJ for each.
+One is the horizontal type (H-type) and the other is a vertical type (V-type, Fig. 4).
+Various kinds of laser spectroscopy experiments such as the cyclotron resonance and the Faraday rotation are possible using the H-type STC, while a stable low temperature condition of 2 K is available for the V-type STC.

 Fig. 3.
 A view of the coil setup of the electromagnetic flux compression inside of an anti-explosive house.
-The world strongest indoor magnetic field 1200 T was achieved in 2018.
+The world's strongest indoor magnetic field 1200 T was achieved in 2018.